driouxg/Water-Pls-Server-SignalR/README.md

 Done? | Task
 :---:| ---
-⬜️| Setup Identity Management in Program.cs using JWT ⬜️| Re-test that front end component can connect to API.
+✅| Setup Identity Management in Program.cs using JWT ✅| Re-test that front end component can connect to API.
 ⬜️ | Add register, login, ban, and delete operations to users controller.
-✅ | <Insert Additional Task Name Here>
+⬜️ | Find out how to mock UserManager class to be able to test controller methods.
+⬜️ | Remove user from donatorConnectionMap if already exists in requestorConnectionMap.

 # Dependencies